Insmire/Credit_Risk_Analysis/README.md

 * Naive random oversampling

     - The balanced accuracy score is roughly 0.65.
-    - The precision or positive predictive value (PPV) of the model is 0.01 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision or positive predictive value (PPV) of the model is 0.01 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity or recall of the model is 0.71 for predicting high risk applications and 0.59 for predicting low risk applications.
+    - The sensitivity or recall of the model is 0.71 for predicting high-risk applications and 0.59 for predicting low-risk applications.
-    - The F1 score or harmonic mean of a true positive prediction is 0.02; The F1 score of a true negative prediction is 0.74.
+    - The F1 score or harmonic mean of a high-risk prediction is 0.02; The F1 score of a low-risk prediction is 0.74.

 photo

 * Synthetic minority oversampling technique (SMOTE)

     - The balanced accuracy score is roughly 0.61.
-    - The precision of the model is 0.01 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision of the model is 0.01 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity of the model is 0.55 for predicting high risk applications and 0.67 for predicting low risk applications.
+    - The sensitivity of the model is 0.55 for predicting high-risk applications and 0.67 for predicting low-risk applications.
-    - The F1 score of a true positive prediction is 0.02; The F1 score of a true negative prediction is 0.80.
+    - The F1 score of a high-risk prediction is 0.02; The F1 score of a low-risk prediction is 0.80.

 photo

 * Cluster centroid undersampling

     - The balanced accuracy score is roughly 0.54.
-    - The precision of the model is 0.01 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision of the model is 0.01 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity of the model is 0.65 for predicting high risk applications and 0.43 for predicting low risk applications.
+    - The sensitivity of the model is 0.65 for predicting high-risk applications and 0.43 for predicting low-risk applications.
-    - The F1 score of a true positive prediction is 0.01; The F1 score of a true negative prediction is 0.60.
+    - The F1 score of a high-risk prediction is 0.01; The F1 score of a low-risk prediction is 0.60.

 photo

 * Sythetic minority oversampling technique edited nearest neighbors (SMOTEENN)

     - The balanced accuracy score is roughly 0.65.
-    - The precision of the model is 0.01 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision of the model is 0.01 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity of the model is 0.71 for predicting high risk applications and 0.59 for predicting low risk applications.
+    - The sensitivity of the model is 0.71 for predicting high-risk applications and 0.59 for predicting low-risk applications.
-    - The F1 score of a true positive prediction is 0.02; The F1 score of a true negative prediction is 0.74.
+    - The F1 score of a high-risk prediction is 0.02; The F1 score of a low-risk prediction is 0.74.

 photo

 * Balanced radom forest classifier

     - The balanced accuracy score is roughly 0.68.
-    - The precision of the model is 0.88 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision of the model is 0.88 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity of the model is 0.37 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The sensitivity of the model is 0.37 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The F1 score of a true positive prediction is 0.52; The F1 score of a true negative prediction is 1.00.
+    - The F1 score of a high-risk prediction is 0.52; The F1 score of a low-risk prediction is 1.00.

 photo

 * Easy ensemble classifier

     - The balanced accuracy score is roughly 0.93.
-    - The precision of the model is 0.09 for predicting high risk applications and 1.00 for predicting low risk applications.
+    - The precision of the model is 0.09 for predicting high-risk applications and 1.00 for predicting low-risk applications.
-    - The sensitivity of the model is 0.92 for predicting high risk applications and 0.94 for predicting low risk applications.
+    - The sensitivity of the model is 0.92 for predicting high-risk applications and 0.94 for predicting low-risk applications.
-    - The F1 score of a true positive prediction is 0.19; The F1 score of a true negative prediction is 0.97.
+    - The F1 score of a high-risk prediction is 0.19; The F1 score of a low-risk prediction is 0.97.

 photo